 - We take a daytime flight from London to Mexico City, arriving in the evening.
-We meet our driver and leader at the airport and transfer to our downtown hotel, allowing a first sight of this fascinating capital city.
+We meet our driver and leader at the airport and transfer to our overnight hotel.

-- From Mexico City, we drive into the Central Highlands past dramatic vistas of the snow-capped volcano of Nevado de Toluca, which towers over the pine forests.
+- From Mexico City, we drive into the Central Highlands past dramatic vistas of the snow-capped volcano of Nevado de Toluca.
 Within a few hours we arrive in the mountain village of Angangueo.
-Once a copper mining town, Angangueo now thrives on butterfly tourism and agriculture.

 - This afternoon we make our first visit to the kingdom of the monarch butterfly at El Rosario Butterfly Sanctuary, driving high into the hills aboard an open-backed truck.
 As we climb the trail through the forest, hummingbirds and red warblers accompany us to the monarchs’ resting place.
 What we find is almost surreal: millions of butterflies cover the oyamel fir trees in a delicate, quivering blanket of black and orange.
 As the sun warms their parchment-thin wings, they take to the air in a whirling cloud of colour - so many that the air hums with movement.

 - Accommodation: Angangueo, 3-nights on full board basis.